Youngestdev/abdul.codes/content/posts/how_to_create_a_search_engine.md

 date: 2023-07-23
 ---

-# How to build a vertical search engine

 A search engine is a program designed to retrieve information matching a supplied search term from a list of records or a database.

 A vertical search engine is a type of search engine designed for the retrieval of information specific to a particular niche.
 The vertical search engine is employed in information retrieval systems and differs from a horizontal search engine which is designed for a wider range of information.